Updates: Nebraska 1st Congressional District Special Election

 June 28, 2022, 7 p.m. ·

 And it is all over.
-The Associated Press called the election for Flood and Pansing Brooks has given a concession speech.
+The Associated Press called the election for Flood, who gave a victory speech in Norfolk.
+Pansing Brooks has given a concession speech from Lincoln.

 Flood's lead continues to hold at 52% to 48%.
 All of Lancaster County's votes are in, and while Pansing Brooks won the county (the only one she won).
 Flood narrowed the gap, gaining 43% of the vote in the county.